Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/renew-certificates.md

 ## Advanced setup

-If your runtime instances are running on Linux or Kubernetes, or if you have a Docker container that was _not_ created using the quick setup script, you must generate new certificates and replace them on the existing nodes.
+If your data plane nodes are running on Linux or Kubernetes, or if you have a Docker container that was _not_ created using the quick setup script, you must generate new certificates and replace them on the existing nodes.